Luke Winslow-King

-Luke Winslow-King Balzuweit (born March 12, 1983) is an American guitarist, multi-instrumentalist, singer, composer, and lyricist based out of Calatayud, Aragon, Spain.
+Luke Winslow-King Balzuweit (born March 12, 1983) is an American guitarist, multi-instrumentalist, singer, composer, and lyricist.
 Winslow-King plays vintage blues and jazz music and is known for his slide guitar work.
 He is a music traditionalist, playing a mixture of "people's music" and improvisational jazz based in collective improvisation.
 He has been influenced by the music of New Orleans, where he was based for 15 years.
 These influences include jazz, Delta blues, ragtime, pre-war American folk, Béla Bartók and Antonín Dvořák's String Quartet No. 12 (American String Quartet), and Woody Guthrie.

 Early life and education

 Winslow-King was born in Cadillac, Michigan.
 His mother, Kathy Balzuweit (née King), is a painter and farmer and founded the soup kitchen called the Shepherd's Table in Cadillac.
 His father, Kurt Balzuweit was a musician and worked at a hospital.
 Winslow-King grew up in the Baptist church.
 On his maternal side, Winslow-King's family comes from the Winslow descendants of the Mayflower.

 Winslow-King began playing guitar at a young age, and played the French horn in middle school.
 He often played in church.
 Starting at the age of 14, he performed with his band, Luke Winslow-King Blues Band, and did a weekly gig at McGuire's Resort in Cadillac.

 In 2001, Winslow-King graduated from Interlochen Center for the Arts with a major in jazz guitar, and where he also studied bebop jazz.

 In 2002, Winslow-King attended Western Michigan University in Kalamazoo, Michigan.
 In 2003, he began attending the University of New Orleans, where he was in the music theory and composition program.
 While there, he also studied classical music.
 In the summer of 2003, Winslow-King spent the summer in the Czech Republic after he won an ambassador scholarship to study Czech music at Charles University in Prague.